 See what I mean in my recent post that explains what these factors are, here: Age-Related Obesity: Causes and Solutions.

 Why start with obesity?
-As you will see in that post, it is behind much of what goes wrong as we age.
+As you’ll see in that post, it’s behind much of what goes wrong as we age.
 Type 2 diabetes is just one of the many health problems linked to obesity.
 If you don’t know how to solve obesity, you will most certainly fail to slow down the oncoming diabetes train that is bearing down on you.

 What is Even Scarier than Type 2 Diabetes?

 Type 3 diabetes!

 This should be a real wake-up call for all of us.
 Type 3 diabetes is a relatively new term that refers to Alzheimer’s Disease.
 Think diabetes on the brain!

 Diabetes is not merely a blood sugar problem.
 It is a brain inflammation problem.
 Type 3 diabetes will literally cook your brain until it stops working.

 If that doesn’t keep you up at night, nothing will.